mehdihadeli/awesome-dotnet-core-education/README.md

 [![License: CC0-1.0](https://img.shields.io/badge/License-CC0_1.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

 > Curated list of awesome articles and resources for learning and practicing about .Net Core and its related technologies, this repository will update continuously.

-Keep Learning Keep Sharing !
+I created this repository to share a set of links that I found valuable and inspiring and I share them with others to improve our knowledge together ✌️.

 **🚀 This awesome list is available in this link:**
 **[https://mehdihadeli.github.io/awesome-dotnet-core-education](https://mehdihadeli.github.io/awesome-dotnet-core-education/)**